tafax/angular-digest-auth/README.md

 ````

 ###Storage
-By default, after the user has made the login, the credentials are stored in `sessionStorage` and the module
+By default, after the user has logged in, the credentials are stored in `sessionStorage` and the module
-processes all further requests with this credentials.
-If you want to restore the user credentials when
+processes all further requests with these credentials.
+If you want these user credentials
-he returns in your app, you can specify the `localStorage` as default storage.
+to persist for more than a single visit to your app, you can specify the `localStorage` as default storage.
 ````javascript
 app.config(['dgAuthServiceProvider', function(dgAuthServiceProvider)
 {